alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-010/01-010_SCSS_Variable_Scope_1.md

 ## 📘 **Variable Scope example WITH MIXIN**

 #### 💡 `Mixin`s can **override variables within their scope.**
 > '@Mixin': A method that can be called from anywhere in the application.
+> A very powerful variables, kind of like the way where we made a change to just one value of a variable at the very beginning and it populated to the rest of the application.

 ```scss
 $master-site-color: #3AE39F;